 In our continuing effort to educate the community, the Corona Fire Department is offering our free CPR Training Program to any interested residents, school, group or business.
 The training is conducted by Corona Fire Department firefighters and paramedics.
 Training consists of video instructions, lecture, and hands-on practice.
 Over the course of two hours you will learn:

 - Immediate RECOGNITION of cardiac arrest

 - Early CARDIOPULMONARY RESUSCITATION (CPR) with and emphasis on CHEST COMPRESSIONS

 - Familiarization with an AUTOMATED EXTERNAL DEFIBRILLATOR (AED) and the need for rapid DEFIBRILLATION

-Corona Fire CPR Training Program will be offered semi-annually.
+Corona Fire CPR Training Program will be offered approximately every other month.
 If you are interested in attending one of our training sessions, click the link below to sign up.
 Classes are limited so sign-up early.